logzio/logz-docs/_source/user-guide/regions/account-region.md

 ## Supported regions for Prometheus metrics

-Prometheus Metrics are currently in roll-out.
-Supported regions include US East, EU Central, and EU West.
+{% include /p8s-shipping/prometheus-rollout.md %}
 Your listener host and API host will always be in the same region as your Prometheus metrics account.

 | Region | Cloud | Logz.io account host | Listener host | API host | Region code | Region slug |
 |---|---|---|